 Rationale & Points: It has been well documented that youth exposure to advertising increases youth interest in, use, and positive perceptions of product use.
-Recent research has shown that exposure to cannabis advertising is associated with youth cannabis use.
-Limiting youth exposure to cannabis business advertisements can minimize the normalization of the product and use and prevent businesses from marketing and encouraging the use of new and unique product types.
+89,90 Recent research has shown that exposure to cannabis advertising is associated with youth cannabis use.
+11 Limiting youth exposure to cannabis business advertisements can minimize the normalization of the product and use and prevent businesses from marketing and encouraging the use of new and unique product types.
 A jurisdiction that limits business signage and advertising is awarded three points.
+Because jurisdictions only allowing delivery from businesses located outside cannot regulate their business signage, they cannot earn points in this category, but can make up for it by requiring a local permit.